sunpho84/e-snort/README.md

 TODO
 ---
+- rebind expression to allow to reform after processing the data
 - halo state tracking
 - unify simdified and non simdified halo communications
 - put together orientation and dir for filling halo, to simplify